 How do podcasts help you improve your Chinese?

-You can adjust the audio pace in many podcast programs.
+You can adjust the playback speed in many podcast apps.
 This tool might be helpful.
 Learners of foreign languages often find it challenging to hear native speakers’ voices at lightning speed.

 There’s no point in rewinding every few minutes when you can slow down the podcast.
-It allows you to catch the terms and phrases you may have missed.
+It helps you catch terms and phrases you may have missed.
 Also, it helps with pronunciation.

 It is now vital to decide which podcast to listen to and at what level.